 Why We Chose to Carry NMN

 We were also persuaded by the dose-response data from Yi et al. (2023) showing that 600 mg/day hit the optimal efficacy threshold.
 We formulated our product to deliver a clinically relevant dose without requiring you to take a handful of capsules.
-That said — we're transparent about where the evidence stands.
+Still, we're transparent about where the evidence stands.
 NMN reliably raises NAD+.
 The downstream functional benefits are encouraging but not definitive.
 We're not selling a miracle.
 We're selling a well-researched NAD+ precursor with a clean safety record, and we think that's worth something on its own.

 For our full sourcing and testing standards, see our third-party lab results, the science behind our formulations, and our ingredient sourcing page.